rhomobile/rhomobile-docs/docs/en/5.0.0/guide/apiusage.md

 	extensions: ["rhoconnect-client"]

 ## Android WebKit
 In RhoMobile Suite 5.0, the default webview used for Android is now the stock Android webkit that is included with the Andoid SDK version that you are building with.
 5.0 RhoElements APIs will only work using the stock webkit.
-RhoElements APIs that have [not yet moved](#using-22-apirsquos) to version 5.0, however will only work on the Motorola Webkit for Android.
+RhoElements APIs that have [not yet moved](#using-22-apirsquos) to version 5.0, however will only work on the Zebra Webkit for Android.

 ## Shared Runtime
 In RhoMobile Suite 2.0, there was the RhoElements Shared Runtime that was included with the installation.
-This application was a pre-built RhoMobile application that included application configuration options including the Motorola Webkit and RhoElements API extensions.
+This application was a pre-built RhoMobile application that included application configuration options including the Zebra Webkit and RhoElements API extensions.
 The intention of this runtime was to allow HTML/JS applications to run without having to compile and build a RhoMobile application.
 Since the RhoMobile suite no longer includes a pre-built shared runtime it is recommended that you build a simple RhoMobile application to point to your web app.
 This will allow you to optimize the application by including only the extensions and capabilities used by your application.

 ## JavaScript Licensing
 In RhoMobile Suite 5.0, more API's have JavaScript access that did not have this interface before.
-In addition some API's previously had licensing restrictions on JavaScript (due to the fact of the API only being supported in Motorola Webkit) but not necessarily on ruby.
+In addition some API's previously had licensing restrictions on JavaScript (due to the fact of the API only being supported in Zebra Webkit) but not necessarily on ruby.
 In 5.0, the licensing is now in the form of a subscription and is handled much differently than it used to be.
 [Read more about licensing](licensing).

 ## API Platform Support
 It is the intention for all API's to work across the supported platforms.
 Previously in RhoMobile Suite 2.2, support for platforms were indicated using an [API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) at the API class level.
 In 5.0 there are less exceptions and the platforms that are supported will be indicated at the individual API property or method level.
 See the [API Summary](apisummary) for an overview.